 - If you need to take photographs using a tripod, there is a designated area near the Information and Loans Desk for this.

-- Special rule may apply regarding material in the Special Collections Reading Room.
+- Special rules may apply regarding material in the Special Collections Reading Room.

 - It is not permitted to photograph, record or download material from the Audiovisual Collections.